kristenphan/acn-arif-webarprototype-UT-thesis/README.md

 ## LIMITATIONS
 1. IAM permissions in Appendix A should be restricted for S3, IoT, and CloudFront.
 Full access was given during development because of time constraints.
-2. Lambda functions are publiclly accessible but are configured with a CORS policy to accept only traffic from CloudFront's CDN endpoint.
-As new lambda functions are created with new lambda function URLs, the lambda function URLs need to be updated accordingly in ```./frontend/.env``` so that the frontend can invoke the lambdas at their latest function URLs.
+2. Lambda functions are publicly accessible but are configured with a CORS policy to accept only traffic from CloudFront's CDN endpoint.
+As new lambda functions are created with new lambda function URLs, the lambda function URLs need to be updated accordingly in ```./frontend/.env``` so that the frontend can invoke the lambdas at their new function URLs.

 ## APPENDIX A: IAM PERMISSIONS FOR USER PROFILE